Why Apply for an Electronic Money Institution License in Cyprus

 Strategic Location and EU Membership

-EU Passporting: An EMI license in Cyprus allows the institution to operate across the European Economic Area (EEA) without needing additional licenses, leveraging the EU’s single market.
+EU Passporting: An EMI license in Cyprus allows an Electronic Money Institution to operate across the European Economic Area (EEA) without needing additional licenses, thus, leveraging the EU’s single market.

 02